 From 2016 to 2021 Ms. Moloney was part of the senior leadership team within Waystone (previously DMS).
 Ms. Moloney was responsible for setting up the legal function within Europe for Waystone.
 Ms. Moloney acted as global head of legal where she was responsible for legal strategy within the Waystone group, with a focus on corporate transactions, governance, regulatory compliance and regulatory engagement.
 Ms. Moloney sat on the board of the Waystone management company and other operational entities within the group.
 From 2005 to 2016 Ms. Moloney was a senior associate within the investment funds department of A&L Goodbody and prior to that acted as in-house counsel within the administration and custody business of Fortis Prime Fund Solutions.
-Ms. Moloney was a solicitor dual qualified in Ireland (2004) and England and Wales (2002) and holds a Bachelor of Civil Law from UCD and a Diploma in Applied Finance Law from the Law Society."
+Ms. Moloney was a senior of Civil Law from UCD and a Diploma in Applied Finance Law from the Law Society."